 Bitcoin startup Luno has announced the support of ether, allowing users in 40 countries, including Malaysia, Indonesia, Nigeria, South Africa, and several countries in Europe, to trade the cryptocurrency.

-Ether, the native token to the Ethereum network, is the second largest cryptocurrency in the world with a market capitalization of US$30 billion.
-Users of Luno can now buy and sell ether through the Luno wallet, the company said in a release today.
+Ether, the native token to the Ethereum network, is the second-largest cryptocurrency in the world with a market capitalization of US$30 billion.
+Users of Luno can now buy and sell Ethereum through the Luno wallet, the company said in a release today.